Dr Vanessa Enriquez Raido

 Sánchez Torrón, Marina.
 2018.
 Productivity in Post-Editing and in Neural Interactive Translation Prediction: A Study of English-to-Spanish Professional Translators.
 (Main supervisor; co-supervisor: Phillip Koehn).

 Sturm, Helen.
 2018.
 Cultural, Religious, Political and Language Difference as Reflected in the Letters of French Roman Catholic Missionaries Working in New Zealand in 1840.
 (Co-supervisor; main supervisor: Trudy Agar).

 PhD theses currently supervised:

 Cai, Yuxing.
-Translators' Online Search Behaviours: From Actual Practice to Desirable Practice in Chinese-English Translation.
+Trainee Translators' Online Search Behaviours: From Actual Practice to Desirable Practice in Chinese-English Translation.
 (Main supervisor; co-supervisor: Changshuan Li).

 Completed MA dissertations and translation projects:

 Cheng, Yuyun.
 2018.
 Technology-assisted interpreting: A Professional and Non-professional Perspective.